-- it could cause fear to seek care if it is legitimately needed - it could decrease a Soldier's willingness to speak up if injured or if experiencing mental health struggles - causes a divide between Soldiers - lowers morale and trust.]
+- causes fear to seek care if it is legitimately needed - decreases a Soldier's willingness to speak up if injured or if experiencing mental health struggles - causes a divide between Soldiers - lowers morale and trust.]

 There are two concerning outcomes of stigma that are important to highlight: (1) stigma can break down the trust and cohesion in the unit, and (2) stigma is a main barrier to Soldiers seeking help when they need it.
 Let's further explore each outcome.